zegetech/zegetech.github.io/_posts/2018-10-10-static-site-generators-are-back.md

 8. `index.md`- Provided that the file has a front-matter section, it will be transformed by Jekyll.
 The same will happen for any `.html`, `.markdown`,  `.md`, or `.textile` file in your site’s root directory or directories not listed above.

 **Others**
-As you grow and start building more complex sites with jekyll, you will find the need to switch up the directory structure to accomodate all your interesting features.
+As you grow and start building more complex sites with jekyll, you will find the need to switch up the directory structure to accommodate all your interesting features.
 Here are a few directories that are commontly added;

 `_layouts`- As the name suggests, this is where you put you custom page layouts.
 The basic description for the placement of the site's content.